OrleansContrib/Orleans.Providers.MongoDB/README.md

 # Orleans.Providers.MongoDB
-> The MongoStatisticsPublisher is currently being tested and not recommended for production usage.
-The Membership, Gateway and Reminder providers should be ready for production.
-Feedback would be appreciated.
+> The MongoStatisticsPublisher is currently being tested and not recommended for production usage.Feedback would be appreciated.

-A MongoDb implementation of the Orleans Provider model.
-Currently the Membership(IMembershipTable & IGatewayListProvider) and Reminder(IReminderTable) and MongoStatisticsPublisher providers have been implemented.
+A MongoDb implementation of the Orleans Provider.
+Currently the Membership (IMembershipTable & IGatewayListProvider), Reminder (IReminderTable) and MongoStatisticsPublisher providers have been implemented.

 ## Usage
 ###Host Configuration